TIny-Hacker/Spriter/readme.txt

 while editing, you can use the [+] and [-] keys.

 To save your sprite, press [f2].
-This will open a menu where you can choose to either export to a string or as the icon to a program.
+This will open a menu where you can choose to either export to a string (Str5) or as the icon to a program.
 You can pick through the options using the arrow keys to move and [2nd] or [enter] to confirm.
 After saving, the program will not close, so you can continue editing!
 However, make sure to save any changes before you do decide to exit the program.

+To load a sprite, press [f3].
+It will load from the same string used for saving, Str5.

 Happy spriting!